bryanvriel/physics-informed-vi/README.md

 ## Prerequisites

 All neural network and variational Gaussian Processes are implemented using TensorFlow v2.7+.
 A few segments of the training scripts use data objects from the `pgan` package (https://github.com/bryanvriel/pgan/tree/lite-tf2) and training loops from the `hdflows` package (https://github.com/bryanvriel/high_dimensional_flows/tree/pgan).
-Snapshots of both packages are included in the `external` folder.
+Snapshots of both packages as used in the manuscript are included in the `external` folder.